ruby-rice/rice/doc/introduction.rst

 Version Differences 3.x vs 4.x and later
 ----------------------------------------

 This documentation and the ``master`` branch are for Rice 4.x and later, which is the header-only version of the library.
 Use the ``3.x`` branch for the docs and code for that line of releases.

 To upgrade a library from Rice 3 to 4, see :ref:`Migrating`.

-The documenation for the 3.x line of Rice is viewable at https://jasonroelofs.com/rice/3.x.
+The documentation for the 3.x line of Rice is viewable at https://jasonroelofs.com/rice/3.x.

 Project Details
 ---------------